Create a Svelte Component Library

 • Navigate to a directory in your terminal where you will create your project

-• Run npm create svelte@latest, configure your project with the CLI, select the Library skeleton project template, I’m going to use TypeScript in this tutorial
+• Run npx sv@latest create, configure your project with the CLI, select the Svelte library project template, I’m going to use TypeScript in this tutorial

 • Update README.md with information about your project